bbauska/W3Cx-4of5-thru-May-2024/README.md

 other images to the drop zone.
 Each time, thumbnails were displayed.
 Both methods (file selector or drag and drop) produced the same result.

-#### Idea: reuse the same code for reading image files and displaying thumbnails
+<h4>Idea: reuse the same code for reading image files and displaying thumbnails

 If you look (again) at [the very first example that displayed thumbnails, without drag and